 As a result, the surrounding culture couldn’t help but notice.
 Their generosity was provocative!
 This is so true that around 120-130 AD, this is what the Athenian philosopher Aristides wrote to Hadrian, the emperor, about the early Christians:

 When they see a stranger, they take him into their homes and rejoice over him as a very brother; for they do not call them brethren after the flesh, but brethren after the Spirit and in God … and if there is among them any that is poor and needy, and if they have no spare food, they fast two or three days in order to supply to the needy their lack of food ….
 And, verily, this is a new people, and there is something divine in the midst of them.

 This isn’t a picture of the wealthy giving to the needy.
 This is people of very modest means, people who sometimes didn’t have any spare food in the house!
 And they are so generous, that word of their generosity reached the emperor!
 If they – with so little – could do that, what could we do?

 God’s vision for his church is that we, together, might become people others just can’t ignore.
 It’s not that we become offensive.
 Jesus is alive in us through the Spirit and is leading us and empowering us to live compelling lives of faithful love, sacrificial service, and abundant generosity.

-Start here: Ask God to reveal to you people in your circles of influence who might be moved to ask questions by your generosity.
+Ask God to reveal to you who the people are in your circles of influence who might be moved by your generosity to ask questions.
 A neighbor, a co-worker, the barista you see every time you go to Starbucks?
 Is there someone who already seems to notice that you live a different kind of life?
 Could an act of generosity open the door to a conversation?